ammosov/finmodel/monthly_salaries_EN.md

 `=DATE(year_start,SEQUENCE(1,month_start,how_many_months),1)`

-First we take a DATE() formula and feed to it an array of month numbers to force it to convert it to an array of dates
+First we take a DATE() function and feed to it an array of month numbers to force it to convert it to an array of dates
 - `DATE(year,month,day)` creates a date value for a given year, day and month
 - `year`=year_start is the year when the sequence starts, e.g. 2023;
-- `month`=SEQUENCE() is an Excel formula that generates a single row of month numbers to be converted into dates;
+- `month`=SEQUENCE() is an Excel function that generates a single row of month numbers to be converted into dates;
 - `day`=1 tells DATE() that each date will be the 1st day of the month.

 `SEQUENCE(rows,columns,start,step)` returns an array of x `rows` by y `columns`, beginning from `start` value and incrementing it by `step` value; if `step` is omitted, it defaults to 1, as in our case.